 “Dogs aren’t omnivores, so those horrible grains produce the allergens that plague our faithful four-legged friends.”

 Dogs DO suffer allergies, so the message sinks in, and owners rush to switch their dogs to grain-free diets.

 Here’s the truth: only 10% of ALL dog allergies come from food.
-And of those allergies, the bulk come from these sources:
+And of those allergies, the bulk comes from these sources:

 You’ve got it – PROTEIN.
 Rarely do dogs show an allergy to grains.
 This is why when your vet suspects a food allergy, they prescribe a prescription diet with a unique protein.
 (A prescription diet, formulated by a company with a board-certified nutritionist on staff) The diets usually AREN’T grain-free, and dogs handle them without a problem.
 It’s calling the marketing’s bluff.

 Grain-free diets followed the human diet trend.
 Marketing teams know that owners believe what’s right for them is good for their pets.
 So when people started turning gluten-free (even without a diagnosis of Celiac disease) and picking up on the paleo trend, grain-free diets flooded pet stores.
 No one considered the phase unusual.

 Then veterinary cardiologists noticed a disturbing trend.
 Dogs started presenting with dilated cardiomyopathy (DCM).
 That wasn’t too unusual – it’s a genetic condition, after all.
 The problem was these were breeds that DON’T get DCM.
 And the cases looked wrong.
 They were the worst cases of DCM cardiologists had ever seen.
 Vets started talking to each other, gathering numbers, and then they waved a giant red flag.